Helpline, online chat and email support for anyone in the legal community

 We offer free, independent and confidential support through our helpline, live online chat and email service.

-Our services are available to anyone in the UK legal community, including support staff and concerned family members.
-We support all sectors of the legal profession – solicitors, barristers, advocates, judges, chartered legal executives, chartered trade mark attorneys, patent attorneys, costs lawyers and paralegals, including those studying and in training.
+Our services are available to anyone in the UK legal sector, including support staff.
+We support all sectors of the legal profession – solicitors, barristers, advocates, judges, chartered legal executives, chartered trade mark attorneys, patent attorneys, costs lawyers and paralegals, including those in training.

 All calls, chats and emails are responded to by trained staff and volunteers who have first-hand experience of working in the law.
 We provide a space to talk through how things are for you, whatever is on your mind.
 We can signpost you to other support agencies too.